-What Do Seventh-day Adventists Believe about The Second Coming of Christ?
+What Do Seventh-day Adventists Believe About The Second Coming of Christ?

 You’ll learn more about:

-- The timing for the Second Coming
+- What the Second Coming will be like

-- The signs of the nearness of Christ’s Coming
+- The signs of His coming

-- How we can prepare for the Second Coming
+- How we can prepare

-Before we dive in, let’s take a look at the Adventist church’s official statement of this belief:
+Before we dive in, let’s take a look at the Seventh-day Adventist church’s fundamental belief about the Second Coming of Christ:

 When He returns, the righteous dead will be resurrected, and together with the righteous living will be glorified and taken to heaven, but the unrighteous will die.